Kristin Fernandez, MD, breast cancer specialist, consults a breast cancer patient.

 - Swollen lymph nodes under the arm, or above the collarbone

-IBC is rare, affecting only about one to five percent of women with breast cancer, but it is fast growing and aggressive—it has already spread to skin and may spread to other areas Therefore, a qualified breast surgeon should examine you if you experience any of the above symptoms.
+IBC is rare, affecting only about 1-5% of women, but it is fast growing and aggressive—it has already spread to skin and may spread to other areas Therefore, a qualified breast surgeon should examine you if you experience any of the above symptoms.

-The breast care specialists At MedStar Health have the experience and expertise to diagnose IBC and move swiftly to the immediate treatment options this type of breast cancer requires.
+Our specialists at MedStar Health have the experience to diagnose IBC and move swiftly to the immediate treatment options this type of breast cancer requires.

 - Lump(s) in the breast

 - Nipple changes

 One of MedStar Health’s experienced care experts will perform a clinical breast exam to manually check your breasts for abnormalities.

 To confirm a diagnosis, your doctor may also use a digital mammogram and/or breast ultrasound to better understand the appearance of the inside of your breast, and a minimally invasive breast biopsy to examine some tissue from your affected breast under a microscope.